About the Energy Efficiency Council

 His passion is to help industry understand and incorporate energy efficiency practices into daily operations, and is rewarded by seeing industry achieve new levels of energy productivity.

-Mary Stewart Energetics (Secretary)
+Dr Mary Stewart Energetics (Secretary)

-Mary has worked in energy efficiency and energy productivity across Energetics’ mining and industrial clients for more than ten years.
+Mary is the CEO of Energetics and has worked in energy efficiency and energy productivity across Energetics’ mining and industrial clients for more than ten years.
 She has conducted EEO site assessments for more than 30 mine sites, is an expert in LCA and has completed many NCOS assessments with the technical expertise to deliver value to the EEC.
 Mary is Executive Director of Energetics and Non-Executive Director of CEEC, the Coalition for Energy Efficient Comminution, with extensive governance expertise.
 Mary is the first Australian business observer (BINGO) to the UNFCCC where she is on the Innovation, RD&D taskforce.
 She brings a thorough understanding of national and international pressures and challenges to this role.

 Mary strongly believes that energy efficiency is the fifth fuel and a vital part of the answer as we strive to meet mid-century targets and keep global warming below 1.5oC.
 As a member of the community advisory board of FlexCareers and recent recipient of the Women’s Agenda leadership award for emerging leader in the private sector, Mary has a deep understanding of the challenges of achieving diversity across organisations.